yulixr/yulixr/README.md

 ### About Me &nbsp;

-  🎓 &nbsp;I'm currently studying Robotics and AI at the ITMO Univesity.
+  🎓 &nbsp;I'm currently studying Robotics and AI at ITMO Univesity.

   🤖 &nbsp;Studying bots coding for discord and telegram.